BayAreaMetro/travel-model-one/utilities/toll_calibration/Readme.md

 1. Log on to the model machine where the pre-calibration run was completed.
 Start a new folder with the same name, except that `PreCalib` should be changed to `TollCalib`.
 For example, if the pre-calibration directory is `2050_TM151_PPA_RT_11_6000_ReX_PreCalib_03`, then the toll calibration directory is `2050_TM151_PPA_RT_11_6000_ReX_TollCalib_03`.

 2. Make sure `NonDynamicTollFacilities.csv` exists in `INPUT/hwy` and `hwy` in the pre-calibration run.
 If `NonDynamicTollFacilities.csv` is missing, copy it from [`NonDynamicTollFacilities.csv`](https://github.com/BayAreaMetro/travel-model-one/blob/master/utilities/NextGenFwys/NonDynamicTollFacilities.csv).
-(In the future, we will consolidate this file into `tolls.csv`, see [Asana task: "Consolidate the specification of non-dynamically tolled facilities into tolls.csv"](https://app.asana.com/0/1203117570203492/1203219088817572) to make the process more smooth).
+(In the future, we will consolidate this file into `tolls.csv`, see [Asana task: "Consolidate the specification of non-dynamically tolled facilities into tolls.csv"](https://app.asana.com/0/1203117570203492/1203219088817572) to reduce the number of input files).

-3. Copy [`TollCalib_go.bat`](TollCalib_go.bat) from this Git directory to this new directory.
-Note: In the MTC environment, the master branch of repository is typically available in `\\mainmodel\MainModelShare\travel-model-one-master`.
+3. Copy [`TollCalib_go.bat`](TollCalib_go.bat) from this Github directory to this new directory.
+Note: On MTC servers, the master branch of repository is available in `\\mainmodel\MainModelShare\travel-model-one-master`.

 4. Update environment variables in the batch fille.
 This batch file copies the inputs and scripts needed for toll calibration.
 Users are required to "set" four variables in the batch file (see below). <br>https://github.com/BayAreaMetro/travel-model-one/blob/a6b8651737ca6138e04b4f35ca8d4cd4ee264521/utilities/toll_calibration/TollCalib_go.bat#L15-L26